Passports & Citizenship

 My passport is still valid, but its pages are all fully stamped.
 Could I have extra pages added to it or should I apply for a new passport?
 How long does it take?

-Please see Additional Visa Pages for detailed information on this topic.
+Please see Extra Pages for detailed information on this topic.
 The fee to add visa pages to your passport is $82.00 or SEK 574.
 Processing time is approximately one week when mailing in the application, but it may be as short as one day if you submit your application in person and pick up the passport at the Embassy.
 Alternatively, if your passport expires in the next few months, you may consider applying for a new passport.